BrandonKyleNewman/balatro-straights-deck-fixing/README.md

-I was going to try and simulate a crap load of Balatro games to determine what is the best strategies for playing straights.
-Turns out you
+I was going to run simulations of Balatro to determine the best strategy for playing straights.
+Turns out you just need to think about the distribution that each card appears in a straight, ex.
+Ace appears in two straights (A 2 3 4 5, 10 J Q K A), while 8 appears in (4	5	6	7	8, 5 6 7 8 9, 6	7	8	9	10, 7	8	9	10 J, 8	9	10 J Q).
+Since it's generally a good strategy to maximize the number of straights you play (although not always for Balatro!), you therefore want to trim the cards that appears in the least amount of straights.
+QED.

+Keeping around mostly because the card logic is something I can play with in the future.